 Pack yourself a picnic and head for the hills.
-Well, you might want to plan it more than that; don’t skimp on the supplies and head to Napa where you can pick up artisanal cheeses and a bottle of wine.
+Don’t skimp on the supplies and head to Napa where you can pick up artisanal cheeses and a bottle of wine; there are also plenty of lovely picnic spots in Napa so don’t miss out.
 Or if you don’t feel like planning anything, head to a winery and reserve a picnic area.
-You can even head online and reserve a picnic spot with the Santa Rosa City Council.
-Pretty neat.

 Always Be Insured